Verisign Fraud – Class Action Lawsuit Settlement

 0

 United States district courtroom and the northern district of California became the beginning of Verisign’s (“the Company”) elegance movement grievance for violating securities laws.
-Plaintiff, James H. Harrison Jr., on behalf of himself and all others in addition situated filed vs. Verisign, Inc., Stratton D. Sclavos, Robert J. Korzeniewski, Dana L. Evan, and Quintin P. Gallivan.
+Plaintiff James H. Harrison Jr., on behalf of himself and all others, situated filed vs. Verisign, Inc., Stratton D. Sclavos, Robert J. Korzeniewski, Dana L. Evan, and Quintin P. Gallivan.
 The “elegance” duration is for folks who bought the agency’s shares between January 25 and April 25, 2002.

 Verisign Fraud - Class Action Lawsuit Settlement 1